AFNY Logo

 by Jim Dwyer and Kevin Flynn, Henry Holt and Times Books, $26.

-It seems there will always be books popular and promoted in the US that enable American readers to wallow in feelings of victimhood.
-This book is no exception, even though more recent events like the grisly quagmire of post-US invasion Iraq and the torture scandals at Abu Ghraib, Guantanamo and other concentration camps should remind Americans that we actually have it pretty easy.
-The NY Times ran two reviews of this book - one got it, one didn't.
-The one who got it was by Kevin Baker, who wrote in his Jan.
-21, 2005 review that the book makes clear the twin towers were essentially a deathtrap in the event of a big fire, this had been long known, and Mayor Giuliani and his cronies were too busy strutting around making plans to make lots of money and rule the world, rather than doing their job -- which was to ensure that our emergency services were coordinated, properly equipped and, in a city jammed with skyscrapers, able to deal with any potential high-rise fires, particularly in the twin towers, which had been attacked before and were explicitly the subject of repeated threats.
+A well-written recapitulation of the survivors' stories of escaping the Twin Towers during the 9/11 attack, but also setting the record straight (or at least straighter) about the culpability for the huge death toll, of our politicians, particularly Rudolph Giuliani, and the Port Authority and the building's designers.
+The NY Times actually ran two reviews of this book - one got it, one didn't.
+The one who got it was by Kevin Baker, who wrote on Jan.
+21, 2005 that the book makes clear the twin towers were essentially a deathtrap in the event of a big fire, this had long been known, and Mayor Giuliani and his cronies were too busy strutting around making plans to rule the world, rather than doing their job -- which was to ensure that our emergency services were coordinated, properly equipped and, in a city jammed with skyscrapers, able to deal with any potential high-rise fires, particularly in the twin towers, which had been attacked before and were explicitly the subject of repeated threats.
 The other NY Times reviewer, James B. Stewart, writing in the Sunday Book Review (Jan.
 9, 2005), just didn't get it.

 Books from 2004: